rotationalio/ensign/docs/content/getting-started/_index.md

 - Copy or download the `Client ID` and the `Client Secret`, you will need both to connect to Ensign.
 Read more [here](#ensign-api-keys)
 - For more details, watch the [API Key Creation Tutorial](https://www.youtube.com/watch?v=KMejrUIouMw)
 > **Important:**
-> - Remember to download your keys and save this file.
 > - Do not share your keys with anyone, and never commit them to a public GitHub repository.
 Read more about best practices for API keys [here](#authentication).
 > - If your keys get lost or compromised, don't worry, you can revoke them and create new ones.
 > - API keys grant access to all topics in the project.